 The numbers and proportion of older and very old people will continue to grow significantly.
 The debate surrounding this tends to stereotype older people as a problem especially at a time when cuts in public spending are imposing financial constraints on systems of care and adding to the ‘cost burden’ on a decreasing proportion of taxpayers.
 Shaping our Age challenges these negative perspectives and highlights the opportunity for older people to be supported and enabled to be active contributors to society and to challenge notions of dependency.

-The project is in four phases:
+The project was in four phases:

-We held interviews and focus groups with a diverse range of older people all across the UK building on their experience and knowledge on the subject of well-being
+We held interviews and focus groups with a diverse range of older people all across the UK building on their experience and knowledge on the subject of well-being.

 We published our research report Voices on Well-being which reported on how older people define well-being and measures of their own well-being.